-How Bill Harris of Personal Capital Upended the Robo-Advisor Financial Industry With Their Freemium Model
+How Bill Harris, Personal Capital’s Founder Upended the Robo-Advisor Financial Industry With Their Freemium Model

-The recipe is ingenious.
 Start with iconic founders, create a unique product, add on extra features and finish off with an amazing free giveaway.
-For investors seeking a sophisticated financial and investment management platform, for free, it’s tough to beat co-founder Bill Harris’ Personal Capital product.
+For investors seeking a sophisticated financial and investment management platform, for free, it’s tough to beat co-founder Bill Harris’ Personal Capital product, currently known as Empower.
 Wealthy investors looking to minimize advisory fees and create a sophisticated “smart beta” investment portfolio, will appreciate the reasonable fees and access to human financial advisors.
 Yet, Personal Capital offers really valuable finance software for free.

-How Personal Capital Broke the Automated Investment Advisory Mold
+How the Personal Capital Founder Broke the Automated Investment Advisory Mold

-Co-founders Rob Foregger and Bill Harris of Personal Capital clearly state their goal; “build a better money management experience for consumers.”
+Personal Capital co-founders Bill Harris and Rob Foregger of Personal Capital clearly state their goal; “build a better money management experience for consumers.”
 Foregger co-founded EverBank and Harris was CEO of both Intuit and Paypal.

 These founders disrupted the financial advisory arena by blending technology with non-biased human financial advice.
-In a few short years, Personal Capital has garnered 1.9 million registered users, $8 billion in direct assets under management and 18,000 clients.
+In a few short years, Personal Capital has garnered roughly 2.5 million registered users and $12.3 billion in direct assets under management in 2020.

 With robust startup capital and a large employee base, Personal Capital is not your typical robo-advisor.
 The firm, uses a smart beta methodology in their investing, not the usual all-index ETFs of other digital investment platforms.
 Additionally, the company pairs users up with their own personal financial advisor.
 Their free retirement tool is available for anyone to use.
 It’s great for a check up to discover whether you’re on tract to meet your future financial aspirations.